Goldinium/Pet_clinic/README.md

 ### Install & Usage

-No instalattion for this project, just copy past commands from the SQL files:
+No instalattion for this project, just copy past commands from the SQL files

 <!-- AUTHORS -->